census-instrumentation/opencensus-web/packages/opencensus-web-all/README.md

 To generate production minified JS bundles run `npm run build:prod`.
 For non-minified bundles use `npm run build:dev`.

-To server the bundles from a local webpack server run `npm run start:webpack-server`.
+To serve the bundles from a local webpack server run `npm run start:webpack-server`.

 ## Generated scripts